dlebansais/IDisposableAnalyzers/IDisposableAnalyzers/README-short.md

 # IDisposableAnalyzers
-Roslyn analyzers for IDisposable
+Roslyn analyzers for IDisposable.

 ## Using IDisposableAnalyzers

-The preferable way to use the analyzers is to add the nuget package [IDisposableAnalyzers](https://www.nuget.org/packages/IDisposableAnalyzers/) to the project(s).
+The preferable way to use the analyzers is to add the nuget package [IDisposableAnalyzers](https://www.nuget.org/packages/dlebansais.IDisposableAnalyzers/) to the project(s).

 The severity of individual rules may be configured using [rule set files](https://msdn.microsoft.com/en-us/library/dd264996.aspx)